d03n3rfr1tz3/hass-divoom/README.md

 https://bitbucket.org/pjhardy/homeassistant-timebox/src/master/

 ## Documentation
-Further documentation besides the steps below and possibly a HACS integration may follow.
-For now I'm happy that it works! :D
+Further documentation besides the steps and examples below may follow.
+For now I'm happy that it works and that the HACS integration might be quite close! 😁

 ### Install the custom component
+First we need to install the component.
+That can be done in two ways: Easy or Manual

+#### Easy Installation

+* Use HACS, as soon as this component is available there

+#### Manual Installation

 * Download the repository.
 If you know git, a clone is fine.
 If not, just download https://github.com/d03n3rfr1tz3/hass-divoom/archive/main.zip